alexandermahr-bo/redmine-x-docker-compose/README.md

     docker-compose up --build

-logs of run found at [docker-compose-redmine-x-empty-database-dump.html] (docker-compose-redmine-x-empty-database-dump.html) (best to be downloaded and viewed in browser)
+logs of run found at [docker-compose-redmine-x-empty-database-dump.html](docker-compose-redmine-x-empty-database-dump.html) (best to be downloaded and viewed in browser)

+used database dump was [./database-setup/db.sql.gz](./database-setup/db.sql.gz)

 output also here inline (yet not colorized)